Qing dynasty: Self-strengthening and frustration of reforms

-In 1884, pro-Japanese Koreans in Seoul led the Gapsin Coup.
+In 1884, Qing China obtained concessions in Korea, such as the Chinese concession of Incheon, but the pro-Japanese Koreans in Seoul led the Gapsin Coup.
 Tensions between China and Japan rose after China intervened to suppress the uprising.
-Japanese Prime Minister Itō Hirobumi and Li Hongzhang signed the Convention of Tientsin, an agreement to withdraw troops simultaneously, but the First Sino-Japanese War of 1895 was a military humiliation.
-The Treaty of Shimonoseki recognized Korean independence and ceded Taiwan and the Pescadores to Japan.
+The Japanese prime minister Itō Hirobumi and Li Hongzhang signed the Convention of Tientsin, an agreement to withdraw troops simultaneously, but the First Sino-Japanese War of 1895 was a military humiliation.
+The Treaty of Shimonoseki recognised Korean independence and ceded Taiwan and the Pescadores to Japan.
 The terms might have been harsher, but when a Japanese citizen attacked and wounded Li Hongzhang, an international outcry shamed the Japanese into revising them.
 The original agreement stipulated the cession of Liaodong Peninsula to Japan, but Russia, with its own designs on the territory, along with Germany and France, in the Triple Intervention, successfully put pressure on the Japanese to abandon the peninsula.

-These years saw an evolution in the participation of Empress Dowager Cixi (Wade–Giles: Tz'u-Hsi) in state affairs.
-She entered the imperial palace in the 1850s as a concubine to the Xianfeng Emperor (r.
-1850–1861) and came to power in 1861 after her five-year-old son, the Tongzhi Emperor ascended the throne.
-She, the Empress Dowager Ci'an (who had been Xianfeng's empress), and Prince Gong (a son of the Daoguang Emperor), staged a coup that ousted several regents for the boy emperor.
-Between 1861 and 1873, she and Ci'an served as regents, choosing the reign title "Tongzhi" (ruling together).
-Following the emperor's death in 1875, Cixi's nephew, the Guangxu Emperor, took the throne, in violation of the dynastic custom that the new emperor be of the next generation, and another regency began.
-In the spring of 1881, Ci'an suddenly died, aged only forty-three, leaving Cixi as sole regent.
+These years saw the participation of Empress Dowager Cixi in state affairs.
+Cixi initially entered the imperial palace in the 1850s as a concubine of the Xianfeng Emperor, and became the mother of the future Tongzhi Emperor.
+Following his accession at the age of five, Cixi, Xianfeng's widow Empress Dowager Ci'an, and Prince Gong (a son of the Daoguang Emperor), staged a coup that ousted several of the Tongzhi Emperor's regents.
+Between 1861 and 1873, Cixi and Ci'an served as regents together; following the emperor's death in 1875, Cixi's nephew, the Guangxu Emperor, took the throne in violation of the custom that the new emperor be of the next generation, and another regency began.
+Ci'an suddenly died in the spring of 1881, leaving Cixi as sole regent.

-From 1889, when Guangxu began to rule in his own right, to 1898, the Empress Dowager lived in semi-retirement, spending the majority of the year at the Summer Palace.
-On 1 November 1897, two German Roman Catholic missionaries were murdered in the southern part of Shandong province (the Juye Incident).
+From 1889, when Guangxu began to rule in his own right, until 1898, the Empress Dowager lived in semi-retirement, spending the majority of the year at the Summer Palace.
+In 1897, two German Roman Catholic missionaries were murdered in southern Shandong province (the Juye Incident).
 Germany used the murders as a pretext for a naval occupation of Jiaozhou Bay.
-The occupation prompted a "scramble for concessions" in 1898, which included the German lease of Jiazhou Bay, the Russian acquisition of Liaodong, and the British lease of the New Territories of Hong Kong.
+The occupation prompted a Scramble for China in 1898, which included the German lease of Jiaozhou Bay, the Russian lease of Liaodong, the British lease of the New Territories of Hong Kong, and the French lease of Guangzhouwan.

-In the wake of these external defeats, the Guangxu Emperor initiated the Hundred Days' Reform of 1898.
+In the wake of these external defeats, the Guangxu Emperor initiated the Hundred Days' Reform in 1898.
 Newer, more radical advisers such as Kang Youwei were given positions of influence.
-The emperor issued a series of edicts and plans were made to reorganize the bureaucracy, restructure the school system, and appoint new officials.
+The emperor issued a series of edicts and plans were made to reorganise the bureaucracy, restructure the school system, and appoint new officials.
 Opposition from the bureaucracy was immediate and intense.
 Although she had been involved in the initial reforms, the Empress Dowager stepped in to call them off, arrested and executed several reformers, and took over day-to-day control of policy.
 Yet many of the plans stayed in place, and the goals of reform were implanted.